SalomonisLab/LabProtocols/master/BMI-cluster/installingLibraries.md

-For running on cluster with latest download follow steps 1 to install
+For running on cluster with latest download follow steps 1 to install conda.
-1. Install miniconda or anaconda

 ```bash
 bash /data/salomonis2/LabFiles/Katrina/Miniconda3-latest-Linux-x86_64.sh
 ```

-2. you need to set proxy_on on command line in order to download conda packages
+You will need to set proxy_on on command line in order to download conda packages

 ```bash
 proxy_on
 ```
-Follow prompts to type in your username and password Now you can conda create to create a conda environment and conda install to install libraries as above in steps 3-5
+Follow prompts to type in your username and password Now you can conda create to create a conda environment and conda install to install libraries as above in steps 3-6